The Macroeconomic Goals That Clash

 External shocks (pandemics, wars, energy crises)

-For example, in 2008 after the financial crisis, governments prioritised preventing economic collapse over worrying about debt levels.
+IB Economics Real-life Example: In 2008 after the financial crisis, governments prioritised preventing economic collapse over worrying about debt levels.
 During the 1970s oil crisis, controlling rampant inflation became the primary concern.

 The Bank of England has been raising interest rates since 2022 to tackle inflation, even though they knew it would slow economic growth.
 Their reasoning?
 High inflation is more damaging in the long run than temporarily slower growth.

-The Bottom Line
+The Bottom Line for your IB Economics Course

 Next time you hear a politician promising to deliver low inflation, high growth, full employment, environmental sustainability, AND greater equality all at once... maybe approach with a healthy dose of scepticism?

-For your IB exams, remember these conflicts well.
-Examiners love to see students who can evaluate policies by considering the potential trade-offs involved.
+For your IB Economics exams, remember these conflicts well.
+Examiners love to see students who can reflect and evaluate policies by considering the potential trade-offs involved.
 When you can explain why a policy that sounds brilliant might have hidden costs or conflicts, that's when you're thinking like true IB economics grade-7 material!

 What do you think?
 Which of these economic objectives would you prioritise if you were in charge?